 Al Thumama Stadium has incorporated best practice from the start.

 The stadium's green design ensures 40% more fresh water is saved when compared to a conventional stadium.
 Recycled water is used to irrigate green areas.
-The precinct will feature 50,000m2 of park area, with native vegetation and almost 400 trees covering 84% of the landscape.
+The precinct features 50,000m2 of park area, with native vegetation and almost 400 trees covering 84% of the landscape.

-Even as it employs modern energy efficiency measures, Al Thumama Stadium will maintain a commitment to the region's architectural and cultural heritage.
-This will be a stadium where history and the future are united.
+Even as it employs modern energy efficiency measures, Al Thumama Stadium maintains a commitment to the region's architectural and cultural heritage.
+This is a stadium where history and the future are united.